 Sterile services technician Decontamination technician

-Sterile services technicians provide, clean and sterilised equipment for hospital operating theatres, clinics, accident and emergency departments and wards.
+Sterile services technicians clean and sterilise equipment for hospital operating theatres, clinics, A&E departments and wards.

 1. Entry requirements